 The more your pet-hair-covered rug gets foot traffic, the thinner hairs become embedded, making them more challenging for the vacuum to suck up.
 Moreover, dogs produce dander, which can lead to allergic reactions in humans upon ingestion or inhaling.

 Dander is a type of dead skin (flakes) wastes.
 Dogs have other traces such as saliva, urine, feces as well.
 These protein traces can even be found in abundance in your house as it can spread through the air medium.
-Your rug sucks up all these pollutants and doesn’t let them spreading through the air.
+Your rug sucks up all these pollutants and doesn’t let them spreading through the air just like a dirty air filter that contaminates the air instead of purifying it.

 If you live in a neighborhood surrounded by pollens, you should pay more attention to your rug health status.
 Pollen and other pollutants can come in on the bottoms of shoes and through open windows.
 The good news is that rugs attract pollens to different degrees.

 Therefore, they prevent microscopic irritants from spreading through the air.
 But remember that just like HVAC, you need to clean your rugs periodically.
 Researches have revealed that 50% of illnesses are caused or exacerbated by indoor pollution.
-Therefore, you’d better get your rugs professionally cleaned a maximum every two years.
+So just like how you change the air filter, you’d better get your rugs professionally cleaned a maximum every year.

 Allergy associations, such as the American Lung Association and the Allergy and Asthma Foundation of America (AAFA), suggest avoiding all types of wall-to-wall carpeting in favor of washable throw rugs.